 Unsweetened Nut Milk (Almond, Cashew, Walnut): 0g sugar per cup

-Let’s dive into the specifics for most of the popular milk options on the market today!
+Let’s dive into the specifics of most of the popular milk options on the market today!

 Note that there are many different brands of each type of milk, all with slightly varying nutrition information.
 Certain kinds of milk will also be sweetened differently or have flavor added, like vanilla or chocolate, so the exact nutrition you see listed here might vary slightly.